-PSAT: The PSAT will be offered at Greenwood High School on October 14th.
+PSAT: The PSAT will be offered at Greenwood High School on October 11th.
 This test is free for sophomores and $14 for Juniors.
-Students who would like to register for the PSAT should do so in the guidance office.
+Registration is now closed.
 More information about the PSAT.

 This page contains information on the most commonly administered standardized tests, including the SAT and ACT.
 The SAT (Scholastic Aptitude Test) and ACT (American College Test) are qualifying tests required for admission to colleges and universities.

 Students who are considering attending college are strongly encouraged to take the SAT and/or ACT in the spring of their junior year.
 They may then retake the tests if necessary during the fall of their senior year.